learn-co-curriculum/ruby-oo-object-relationships-collaborating-objects/README.md

 ## MP3 Importer collaborating with Songs

 The purpose of this MP3 Importer is to take in a list of mp3s and send each mp3 filename to the `Song` class to make a `Song`.
 Let's just focus on the collaboration.
-Our `MP3Importer` class will receive a list of filenames that look like this "Drake - Hot Line Bling". `MP3Importer` will then send each of those filenames to the `Song` class to be created.
+Our `MP3Importer` class will receive a list of filenames that look like this "Drake - Hotline Bling". `MP3Importer` will then send each of those filenames to the `Song` class to be created.

 ```ruby
 class Song